-The financial assets of the Company include cash and cash equivalents, loans due from related parties and amounts due from related parties.
-The financial liabilities of the Company include accounts payable and accrued expenses, loans due to related parties, amounts due to related parties and dividend payable.
+The financial assets of the Company include cash in hand and at banks, loans due from related parties and amounts due from related parties.
+The financial liabilities of the Company include accounts payable and accrued expenses, loans due to related parties and amounts due to related parties.
 Accounting policies for financial assets and liabilities are set out in note 3.